jpmorganchase/nbcelltests/CONTRIBUTING.md

   - `jupyter serverextension enable --py jupyterlab_celltests` - This will enable the server extension.
 - Validate the install by running the tests:
   - `py.test` - This command will run the Python tests.
-  - `npm test` - This command will run the JS tests.
+  - `yarn test` - This command will run the JS tests.

 Once you have such a development setup, you should: